mickfuzz/dyne_docs/src/terminal/docs/42-command-quick-survey.md

 slow modem connections), so that the inverse algorithms restore the full original files unchanged.
 Although the bzip2 method achieves better compression than zip, it also requires more processor time.
-For each one, we\'ll show a command for compression, decompression, and combining multiple files into one.
-The tar utility can use gzip compression.\
+For each one, we'll show a command for compression, decompression, and combining multiple files into one.
+The tar utility can use gzip compression.

     $ gzip file